telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 -   **time**.
 A timestamp corresponding to the moment in which the log line was generated.
 -   **lvl (level)**.
 There are four level types:
-    -   INFO: This level designates informational messages that highlight the progress of Orion.
-    -   WARNING: This level designates potentially harmful situations.
-        There is a minor problem that should be fixed.
     -   ERROR: This level designates error events.
 There is a severe problem that should be fixed.
-    -   FATAL: This level designates very severe error events that will presumably lead the application to abort.
+A subclass of ERROR is FATAL, which designates very severe error events that will presumably lead the application to abort.
 The process can no longer work.
+    -   WARNING: This level designates potentially harmful situations.
+        There is a minor problem that should be fixed.
+    -   INFO: This level designates informational messages that highlight the progress of Orion.
     -   DEBUG: This level designates fine-grained informational events that are most useful to debug an application.
 Only shown when tracelevels are in use (set with the -t command line option.